taneishi/EnergyBasedModels/README.md

 ## Applications

-As the applications of my work, I applied DBN to a virtual screening task for drug discovery in 2014, and the paper summarizing the results was published in 2017.
+As the applications of my work, I applied DBN to a virtual screening for drug discovery in 2014, and the paper summarizing the results was published in 2017.
 A virtual screening based on *Quantitative Structure-Activity Relationship*, QSAR was suitable for early deep learning because it deals with real vectors representing drug candidate compounds as input.